maxh/maxheinritz.com/_posts/2022-12-04-link-token.md

   // JSON data relevant to the token, with a standard
   // structure for a given link token type. info Json

-  @@map(name: "link_token")
 }
 ```

 On the frontend, the token is extracted from a URL and passed in a header to the backend.
-In an authentication middleware, the header is inspected and a value is set on the `request` object, which can then be used to populate `ctx.linkToken` for service calls and authorization purposes.
+In an authentication middleware, the header is inspected, and a value is set on the `request` object, which can then be used to populate `ctx.linkToken` for service calls and authorization purposes.

 What happens if a user is authenticated with a cookie and then clicks a tokenized link?
 The simplest thing to do is treat `ctx.linkToken` and `ctx.user` as mutually exclusive, with the link token taking precedence.